 A football team comprised of only quarterbacks probably won’t win a football game.
-Similarly, a sales team ofgI_89114_iStock_000007325341XSmall only hunters or farmers won’t necessarily net the most prospects - or profits.
+Similarly, a sales team of only hunters or farmers won’t necessarily net the most prospects - or profits.
 Most experts would agree that a good balance of hunters and farmers is essential, but what about throwing in a few “pioneers?”
 Essentially, salespeople who possess the personality profile of both sales styles.

 At PsychTests, we assessed 423 salespeople with our SPPP - R4 (Salesperson Personality Profile - 4th Revision) and what we discovered is that top salespeople are able to take on the role of both a hunter and a farmer, and actually enjoy both aspects of the sales process.